LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements.md

 ## Announcements

-- There are still openings for students to work in the CIT lab.
+- **Lab assistant work-study jobs.** There are still openings for students to work in the CIT lab.
 If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1
+- **Taking the final quiz off-campus**.
+If you live outside the Eugene/Springfield area and do not want to come to the LCC main campus to take the final, you need to send an email to online@lanecc.edu this week to arrange for your final to be proctored at a location near you.
+Please copy your instructor on the email.

 ## Q and A

 - Last week's lab: lab 7&mdash;Evant app

+  - Due Thursday

 - Term Project

+  - Beta version due this week

-  - Do you have any questions or is there code you would like help with?
+- Do you have any questions about the lab or term project?

+  -  Is there code you would like help with?
   - Any problems or issues with the instructions, code review or submission process?
   - Don't hesitate to ask for help!